pivotal/docs-tap/cloud-native-runtimes/about.hbs.md

 | Ingress                          |_n/a_                                        |
 | Labels and selectors             |_n/a_                                        |

-Cloud Native Runtimes increases Administrator control and support.
+Cloud Native Runtimes increases administrator control and support.

 | Administrators can:                                          |
 |--------------------------------------------------------------|